JaggerD7932/github-tutorial/README.md

 You should see the changes erase themselves instantly, which is what we want.
 Once you've gotten this to work, we'll try something a little bigger.

-If you want to remove a file from the stage, you'll want to use `git reset HEAD`
+If you want to remove a file from the stage, you'll want to use `git reset HEAD <file>`, which will remove your desired file from the stage, as promised.

+Perhaps you've already committed a change, however, and want to undo this commit.
+It might seem impossible to do, but there are commands for this, and the first one is `git reset --soft HEAD~1`
+Using this command will basically undo your commit, but keep your changes on your working directory.
+While this is useful, we might want to delete our changes in our own directories as well.
+To do this, we use a similar command, `git reset --hard HEAD~1`.
+> To make sure this command works, we can try using `git status`, only to see that we have no changes.